Walking the Wainwrights - Tips for beginners

 There are two other issues which I consider when choosing where to walk.
 One is the cloud height.
 I don't enjoy walking in cloud as it obscures the view and that is primarily what I am there for, but by looking at the clouds in the morning and thinking about the weather forecast it is usually possible to stay under the cloud base.
 It rarely changes height dramatically during the day in my experience and if it does it will probably have said that in the weather forecast.
 So if the cloud is at 2000ft choose a fell that is 1700ft and you should have a nice day.

 There are fell walks and areas that are not recommended for beginners and you should avoid these until experienced or with experienced company.
-Sharp Edge on Blencathra, Striding Edge and Swirral Edge on Helvellyn, Broad Stand on Scafell, Bad Step on Crinkle Crags, Jack's Rake on Pavey Ark; these are all places where people have got into difficulties, and in some cases died.
+Sharp Edge on Blencathra, Striding Edge and Swirral Edge on Helvellyn, the Bad Step on Crinkle Crags, Jack's Rake on Pavey Ark; these are all places where people have got into difficulties, and in some cases died.
 Some of those people were experienced hill walkers.
 These sections become dramatically more dangerous in bad weather.
-Note that all of the Wainwright fells have safer routes to the summit and the difficult areas on them can all be avoided by careful route planning.
+Broad Stand on Scafell and Piers Gill on the side of Lingmell are not walking routes at all but are among many places where climbing equipment and experience is needed.

 Route Planning